-No employee investigated under such procedures shall be disciplined until such investigation is complete and a finding of discrimination has been issued.
+No employee by the Office of Institutional Equity ("OIE").
+Employees investigated under such procedures shall not be disciplined for such offenses until suchthe investigation is complete and a finding of discriminationa violation has been issued.
 The University reserves the right to reassign or to provide an alternative worksite to an employee during an investigation as it deems necessary to mitigate the situation and provide protections to the accuser in addition to the accused.

-(f) Results of Investigation.
-In cases alleging discrimination or harassment by an employee, and in which no finding of discrimination or harassment is made, no record of the complaint shall be placed in the employee's evaluation file, unless the employee requests otherwise.
+- (fe)Results of Investigation.
+In cases alleging discrimination, retaliation, or harassment by an employee, and in which no finding of discrimination, retaliation, or harassment is made, no record of the complaint shall be placed in the employee's evaluation file, unless the employee requests otherwise.
 The employee may request that a copy of the complete investigation file be placed in the employee's evaluation file.
-Where a finding of discrimination or harassment is made, a record of the complete findings shall be placed in the employee's evaluation file.

-6.3 Access to Documents.
-No employee shall be refused a request to inspect and copy documents relating to the employee's claim of discrimination, except for records that are exempt from the provisions of the Public Records Act, Chapter 119, Florida Statutes, provided, however, that the University may charge for copies of documents in accordance with law, rule, University procedures, and this Agreement.
+Where a finding of discrimination, retaliation, or harassment is made, a record of the complete findings shall be placed in the employee's evaluation file. - 6.32 Access to Documents.
+No employee shall be refused a request to inspect and copy documents relating to the employee's claim of discrimination, except for records that are exempt from the provisions of the Public Records Act, Chapter 119, Florida Statutes, provided, however, that the University may charge for copies of documents in accordance with law, rule, University procedures, and this Agreement. - 6.4 Consultation.

-6.4 Consultation.
 As part of the consultation process described in Article 2, the parties agree to discuss efforts made to appoint and retain women and minority employees.